J-DubApps/Blog/content/posts/2024/kindness.md

 draft = false
 title = 'Kindness'
 type = 'post'
-tags = ["thought", "philosophy", "opinion", "health", "culture"]
+tags = ["thought", "philosophy", "opinion", "health", "culture", "special-write-up"]
 +++

 People like to say (myself included) that “<i>it costs nothing to be kind...”</i> <br />